A closure result for globally hyperbolic spacetimes

 As already observed in \cite[Introduction]{gall}, in the globally hyperbolic setting Gauss equations satisfied by the slice $M^3\subset X^4$ provide a formula for a weighted version of the Ricci tensor, the so-called Bakry-\'Emery Ricci tensor, which relates it to the matter content ($\mathcal{T}$) and the intrinsic geometry ($h$).
 This allows us to apply Theorem \ref{teoA} in this setting under suitable assumptions on the leave of the foliation $M_{t_0}$ at some $t_0\in I$.
 We refer to Section \ref{proof} for further details.

-Before presenting our results, we recall some well-known {\em parameters} (actually functions) which describe the kinematic of cosmological expansion in a FLRW spacetime.
+Before presenting our results, we recall some well known {\em parameters} (actually functions) which describe the kinematic of cosmological expansion in a FLRW spacetime.
 In this setting the metric of the spacetime $(X^4=I\times M^3,\gamma)$ is given by

 where $a$ is a positive smooth function and $g^K$ is a metric of constant sectional curvature equal to $K$ on $M^3$.
 In the previous notation, we have $N\equiv 1$, $\op=\partial_t$ and $g=a(t)^2 g^K$.
 The {\em Hubble parameter} and the {\em deceleration parameter} are defined as follows